platformsh/platformsh-docs/sites/platform/src/add-services/redis.md

 based on a [recommendation from Redis](https://docs.redis.com/latest/rs/installing-upgrading/install/plan-deployment/hardware-requirements/#productionenvironment),
 {{% vendor/name %}} limits ``maxmemory`` to a sixth of the disk space allocated to the service container.

-For instance, if your Redis container has 6 GB of disk space, only 1 GB of RAM is actually available to the service.
+For instance, if your Redis container has 3072 MB of disk space, only 512 MB of RAM are actually available to the service (3072/6 = 512).
-To allocate 6 GB of RAM to your service, set the disk size to `36`.

 {{% /note %}}